Michaudsr/SEI-PROJECT-1/readme.md

 ```
 ### Constructing the Paddle with an Object Constructor Function
 This csontructor will help us creat many of the same type of objects requiring the same parameters.
-i will create the player one paddle, player two(or computer) paddle, and the ball with the contructor. i will also nest other fucntion inside the constructor function. which we will later use in th functionality of our paddles and the ball.
+I will create the player one paddle, player two(or computer) paddle, and the ball with the contructor.
+I will also nest other fucntion inside the constructor function. which we will later use in th functionality of our paddles and the ball.

 ```JS
     function Paddle(x, y, width, height, color,) {